-- 1. Support increased funding and policy proposals in the surface transportation authorization and annual appropriations bills that maintain and expand transportation infrastructure for key regional goods movement corridors that link freight facilities and systems to the rest of the nation. - 2.
-Support the continuation of, and increased investment in, federal discretionary grant opportunities such as the Infrastructure for Rebuilding America (INFRA) and Better Utilizing Investments to Leverage Development (BUILD) program. - 3.
-Expand the INFRA program to include both competitive and formula-based awards and support increased transparency measures for competitive grant awards.
-Reestablish the Projects of National and Regional Significance (PNRS) program for large freight/goods movement projects. - 4.
-Support increased federal freight funding through the establishment of a dedicated freight trust fund so that revenues can be distributed to states and regions that are most impacted by goods movement.

-5. Support the creation of programs designed to assist in leveraging technology to improve freight mobility, increase goods movement efficiency, reduce harmful emissions, mitigate negative impacts on disadvantaged communities, and address shifting consumer behaviors (i.e., e-commerce).
+- 1. Support increased funding that maintains and expands transportation infrastructure for key regional goods movement corridors that link freight facilities and systems to the rest of the nation. - 2.
+Support increased transparency measures for competitive grant awards. - 3.
+Support increased federal freight funding through the establishment of a dedicated freight trust fund so that revenues can be distributed to states and regions that are most impacted by goods movement. - 4.
+Support the creation of programs designed to assist in leveraging technology to improve freight mobility, increase goods movement efficiency, reduce harmful emissions, mitigate negative impacts on disadvantaged communities, and address shifting consumer behaviors (i.e., e-commerce). - 5.
+Support funding strategies that strengthen the federal commitment to the nation's goods movement system, recognizing both the pivotal role that the SCAG region plays in domestic and international trade and consequently the disproportionate impacts carried by Southern California.